mdickers47/ourabridge/README.md

 yourself dozens of times a day, which is good when you are trying to get the aforementioned complicated workaround to work.

+There is an undocumented Oauth scope named "stress" that is required by the `daily_resilience` routes.
+It is *not* required by the `daily_stress` endpoint.

 ## Polling for documents

 Most of the available endpoints (which they call "routes") are